thesaigoneer/atomic-saigon/README.md

                                                       - plasma-discover-notifier
                                                       - plasma-welcome

        The rpm of Firefox has been removed; a flatpak of Floorp has been added so the user at least has a browser available out of the box.

 ## WIP

 * This is a work-in-progress, so expect some changes over time (although nothing fundamental).

 * At a certain moment i'd like to get rid of Discover altogether, but for now I've just disabled the nagging notifier

-## Current quirks:
+## Current Quirks:

-7th of April, 2024:       *   At the moment of writing this there is an issue with switching to the signed version of the image
+7th of April, 2024:       *   At the moment of writing there is an issue with switching to the signed version of the image
                           *   To enable flathub head into Discover and tick the appropriate box in Settings